tinygwen/tinygwen.github.io/content/Minecraft.md

 	of course, both servers have 4chan and adjacent culture.
 Comes with the territory.
 That said, Constantiam's culture isn't quite like 2b's, and that's by design.
 Don't just go griefing everything you see.
 Like, you can, just don't be a dweeb about it.
 	IP: `2b2t.org` / `constantiam.net`
 	- if you want a museum of projects built on 2b2t and Constantiam, there's an unofficial museum server at the IP `thearchive.world`
-- Battle Royale / Survival Games / UHC: [Hoplite](https://hoplite.gg/)
+- Battle Royale / Survival Games / Hunger Games: [Hoplite](https://hoplite.gg/)
 	To be quite honest, more interesting than any oldschool hunger games ever was.
 Its sort of its own thing with custom weapons and such, but the vanilla game is certainly still in here.
-[Zova's Videos](https://www.youtube.com/watch?v=aRInOWZp-ZQ) will give you an idea on how the server plays.
+[Rekrap's Hoplite videos](https://www.youtube.com/@rekrap1/search?query=hoplite) will give you an idea on how the server plays.
 	IP: `hoplite.gg`
 - PvP: [PvP Legacy](https://pvplegacy.net/)
 	this is the primary server I've been told about for PvP.
 You can make custom kits and fight players in an arena with those kits